The Top Ten Benefits Of Being A Digital Nomad In Asia

 3. High Speed Internet & Mobile

-My home Internet is less with PLDT cable & it achieves 200+ MBPS download consistently, on a P1700 (AU $46) monthly plan.
-Whereas I was on a $59 monthly plan in AU with TPG achieving 50-100 MBPS download.
+My home Internet with PLDT cable achieves 200+ MBPS download consistently, on a P1700 (AU $46) monthly plan.
+Versus a $59 monthly plan in AU with TPG achieving 50-100 MBPS download.

 I find PLDT home cable Internet is reliable & fast for working online & it comes with a landline with free calls (PLDT to PLDT).
 Starlink is also available with 200 Mbps plans from P2700 (AU $73) monthly (plus P28,000 AU$756 kit).

-“Fast Internet & Mobile for less is a big advantage for Digital Nomads the Philippines.”
+“Fast Internet & Mobile for less cost is a big advantage in the Philippines.”

 My mobile is less with a Smart Talk & Text (TNT) Magic Data+ P849 (AU $23) plan, you get 60GB, 900 mins. talk, 900 text with no expiry.
 Whereas I was on a $45 lite Vodafone monthly plan in AU with 60GB data & unlimited calls & text.